KudoAI/chatgpt.js/docs/README.md

 ### Have a library idea or request?

-Create a new discussion: https://github.com/KudoAI/chatgpt.js/discussions/new?category=ideas
+Create a new Issue: https://github.com/KudoAI/chatgpt.js/issues/new

 <hr>